 In a 2010 bond election, Austin residents authorized a $1 million engineering analysis to examine how to improve I-35 within its existing footprint.
 The City of Austin has since worked with TxDOT and other transportation agencies to identify short-, mid-, and long-term strategies to improve I-35 through the metropolitan area.
 As TxDOT embarks on the long-term construction projects, estimated to total $5.6 billion, the City of Austin is a Participating Agency in TxDOT’s National Environmental Policy Act (NEPA) study that is required of federally funded projects.

 The City of Austin departments have consolidated our comments on TxDOT's scoping materials and environmental publications to date for the Capital Express Central project, and the Austin Transportation Department commented on TxDOT’s public hearings for the North and South I-35 environmental assessment processes.
-Detailed comments for those projects can be found here:

 The City of Austin's goals

 Austin City Council passed a resolution to TxDOT on March 25, 2021 supporting the goals provided by City staff, including:

 The I-35 rebuild should increase the safety for people by designing frontage roads to urban arterial standards and speeds.

 The I-35 replacement should seek to maximize the safe movement of people, goods, and services on the corridor.

 The I-35 replacement should seek to maximize east-west access across the facility for all modes of travel.

 The I-35 replacement should seek to operate within the existing footprint wherever possible.